aeoranday/50l-analysis/running-sum/README.md

   --savetype SAVETYPE  File type to save the figure as.
 Default : svg.
   --channel CHANNEL    Channel to operate the running sum on.
 Default = 24.
   --record RECORD      Trigger Record ID to operate the running sum on.
 Default = 0.
+  --mini               Include a mini-figure of the original waveform.
+Default = False.
 ```

 ## Example